-For global tasks, you can also define task access rights (similar to access rights for workbooks, etc.).
-Each global task in the Scheduler component has a “Security” tab where you can define access to it.
-If the setting on an individual global task (e.g. “Read”) conflicts with the given rights for ste_scheduler (e.g. “Write”), the lower right “wins”.
+You can also define task access rights (similar to access rights for workbooks, etc.).
+Each task in the Scheduler component has a “Security” tab, where you can define access to it.
+If the setting on an individual task (e.g. “Read”) conflicts with the given rights for ste_scheduler (e.g. “Write”), the lower right “wins”.